MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -MaxReceiveSize
-!!!
-Exchange Server 2010

-The MaxReceiveSize parameter specifies the maximum size of e-mail messages that can be received by the folder.
-Valid values are from 1 kilobyte (KB) to 2,097,151 KB.
-If a value isn't specified for this parameter, no size limit is imposed.

-!!!
-Exchange Server 2013

-The MaxReceiveSize parameter specifies the maximum size of email messages that can be received by the folder.
-Valid values are from 1 kilobyte (KB) to 2,097,151 KB.
-If a value isn't specified for this parameter, no size limit is imposed.

-!!!
-Exchange Server 2016, Exchange Online

 The MaxReceiveSize parameter specifies the maximum size of a message that can be sent to the public folder.
 Messages larger than the maximum size are rejected.

 When you enter a value, qualify the value with one of the following units: